 Equipment and other recommended items

 First things first – wandering into the cloud forest in the dark of night is not something to do at the drop of a hat.
-There is some important equipment that you need to take with you, as well as some items that we can recommend based on our personal experience.
+There is some crucial equipment you need to take with you and some items we can recommend based on our personal experience.
 Fortunately, all equipment necessary is provided by Mashpi Lodge, including:

 - Rubber boots